 Graeme Wearden

-Chances of November interest rate cut jump, and pound falls, as UK inflation drops to 1.7% – business live
+Chances of November interest rate cut jump, and pound falls, as UK inflation drops to 1.7% – as it happened

 UK inflation drops below 2% target in September, weakening pound, and likely meaning a small increase in state benefits next year